SuperBrawl V: Storylines

 At Starrcade, The Nasty Boys (Brian Knobbs and Jerry Sags) defeated Harlem Heat (Booker T and Stevie Ray) by disqualification after Sister Sherri accidentally hit a splash from the top rope on Booker.
 On the January 14 episode of Saturday Night, Harlem Heat defeated Stars and Stripes (Marcus Alexander Bagwell and The Patriot) to win the World Tag Team Championship and successfully defended the title against Stars and Stripes in a rematch at Clash of the Champions XXX.
 On the January 28 episode of Saturday Night, it was announced that Harlem Heat would defend the titles against Nasty Boys at SuperBrawl.
 On the February 11 episode of Saturday Night, Harlem Heat successfully defended the title against Stars n Stripes in another rematch and Nasty Boys brawled with Harlem Heat after the match.

 Event

 Pre-show

-Before the show aired live on pay-per-view, three matches aired on Main Event pre-show.
+Before the show aired live on pay-per-view, three matches aired on Main Event.
 In the first match, Paul Orndorff defeated Brad Armstrong after dropping him face first on the top turnbuckle and using the ropes for leverage.
-In the next match, Stars and Stripes (Marcus Alexander Bagwell and The Patriot) defeated the team of Romeo Valentino and Dino Casanova and then Vader attacked all the wrestlers in the ring while searching for Hulk Hogan.
+In the next match, Stars and Stripes (Marcus Alexander Bagwell and The Patriot) defeated the team of Romeo Valentino and Dino Casanova and then Big Van Vader attacked all the wrestlers in the ring while searching for Hulk Hogan.
 In the final match, Arn Anderson successfully defended the World Television Championship against Johnny B. Badd in a lumberjack match after one of the lumberjacks The Blacktop Bully dropped Badd from the top rope and Anderson pinned him by grabbing his tights for leverage.